Working and Living in New York

 Working in New York

 To work in New York you will need a work visa or a Green Card.
 These can only be issued by the authorities (US embassy or consulate) before you travel to the United States.
 How to get one?
 You will need a US-based company that will sponsor you.
-This means that when you apply for a job in the US, the company will need to support your visa application.
-Without a sponsorship it is extremely difficult to work in the US.
+This means that when you apply for a job in the US, the company will need to support your visa application for New York.
+Without sponsorship, it is extremely difficult to work in the US.

-Another way to get a visa to live and work in the US, is through the Green Card Lottery.
-Every year the government grants 50,000 immigrant visas.
+Another way to get a visa to live and work in the US is through the Green Card Lottery.
+Every year the government grants around 50,000 immigrant visas.
 Please check if your country is entitled to participate in the annual visa lottery.
 Every year the list of eligible countries changes.
-If you need help to prepare your application, please read here.
+If you need help preparing your application, please read here.

 Studying in New York

 If you plan to study in New York you will need a student visa.
 There are two kinds: the F-1 (for academic students) and the M-1 (vocational training).
 To get one of them, you will need to enrol in a course from an institution recognised by the government.